sloboste/nrf51-pure-gcc-setup/README.md

 This was started (long) before the official SDK got GCC support, but I've kept maintaining it, since I don't really like the official Makefiles...

-The currently supported SDK version is 6.0.0.
+The currently supported SDK versions are 6.0.0 and 7.2.0.
 Support for some other versions are available as branches.

 Usage
 -----